hashicorp/consul/WINDOWS-TEST.md

 go test -v -timeout=30m -tags integration ./test/integration/connect/envoy -run="TestEnvoy/case-badauthz" -win=true
 ```

 > :warning: Note that the flag `-win=true` must be specified as shown in the above commands.
 This flag is very important because the same allows to indicate that the tests will be executed on the Windows environment.
+When executing the Envoy integration tests the **End of Line Sequence** of every related file and or script will be automatically changed from **LF to CRLF**.